xakepp35/StringsDemoRoot/README.md

  - Await for sha-256 response from encryptor worker pool
  - Output them as raw text in browser

-All env configuration is stored in `StringsDemoRoot/docker-compose.yml` file Good luck ;-D
+All env configuration is stored in `StringsDemoRoot/docker-compose.yml` file.

+Good luck ;-D